Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 To update custom SITs outside of the portal you must use a combination of PowerShell and XMl.

 First, run `Get-DlpSensitiveInformationTypeRulePackage`.
 Custom sensitive information type rules are stored in `Microsoft.SCCManaged.CustomRulePack`.
+The `Microsoft Rule Package` contains all  of the built-in sensitive information types.
+The `Document Fingerprint Rule Package` contains rule packages specific to file-based, i.e. form/template, sensitive information types.
 ![](img/2023-05-04-03-14-23.png)

+For custom SITs, you typically work with the `Microsoft.SCCManaged.CustomRulePack`.
+However, know there are options to create additional rule pack files for custom SITs.

 When you return all properties of the `Microsoft.SCCManaged.CustomRulePack` you'll find the rule set is displayed in unformatted XML.